UCLM-ARCO/uclm-arco.github.io/shapes/content/integrating_miband_with_smart_mirror.md

 {{<staticCode "settings.json">}}

-It is really important that the database user has, at least, CONNECT and INSERT privileges.
+It is really important that the database user OWNS the database, so it has privileges to create a new table, if needed, and can perform any operation in it.

 ### Devices